|Position:||Special Teams Coordinator|

 As LSU's special teams coordinator from 2005-07, Peveto had both his punter (Patrick Fisher) and placekicker (Colt David) earn first-team All-SEC honors in 2007.
 It marked the first time in school history that LSU had the All-SEC punter and kicker on its roster in the same season.
 Fisher averaged a league-best 44.5 yards per punt in 2007, while David kicked a school-record 26 field goals and led the SEC in scoring with a league record 147 total points.

 Peveto comes from a family with a rich football coaching tradition.
-His late father, Ed, coached high school football in the southeast Texas area and was inducted into the Greater Houston Hall of Fame.
+His late father, Ed, coached high school football in the southeast Texas area and was inducted into the Greater Houston Coaches Hall of Honor in 1993 and into the Golden Triangle Coaches Hall of Fame in 1997.
+His two brothers were also high school coaches in Texas.

 The Peveto File